Tuananh165-art/NexusChat/docs/devsecops-platform-plan.md

 ## CD

-CD is currently direct Helm, not ArgoCD:
+CD is currently direct Helm:

 - Deploys to the lab after the required image jobs succeed for a push to the `main` branch or a manual `workflow_dispatch`.
 - The Kubernetes deploy job requires the `main` push/manual-dispatch condition, `build-images`, and `build-proxy-variants` to pass.